Body surface area: Uses

 There is some evidence that BSA values are less accurate at extremes of height and weight, where Body Mass Index may be a better estimate (for hemodynamic parameters).

 Calculation

 Various calculations have been published to arrive at the BSA without direct measurement.
-In the following formulae, BSA is expressed in m^{2}, weight (or, more properly, mass) W in kg, and height H in cm.
+In the following formulae, M is the subject's mass, and H is the subject's height.

 The most widely used is the Du Bois formula, which has been shown to be equally as effective in estimating body fat in obese and non-obese patients, something the Body mass index fails to do.